Twilio Pay Connectors: How to Connect Any Payment Provider to Twilio

 PCI DSS Level 1

 Shuttle is a PCI DSS Level 1 certified Service Provider.
-When you use the Shuttle connector, your PCI scope drops to SAQ-A — the lightest self-assessment.
+When you use the Shuttle connector, your PCI scope drops to SAQ-A, the lightest self-assessment.
 No card data enters your infrastructure at any point.
+For the full breakdown, see Twilio PCI compliance.

 Step 1: Install from the Twilio Marketplace